Adlink-ROS/NSDK/README.md

-# NSDK
+# Neuron SDK
-This is a discussion forum for NSDK users
+This is a discussion forum for Neuron SDK users

 Please click the below link to enter the forum!